Ananthasayanam (1942 film)

 Ananthasayanam (Leaning posture with the head rested on one's hand) is a 1942 Tamil language film produced by and starring Krishnaswami Subrahmanyam in the lead role.
 Subrahmanyam co-directed the film with C. S. V. Iyer.
 The film also featured S. D. Subbulakshmi and M. V. Rajamma as the female leads with G. Pattu Iyer and V. N. Janaki playing supporting roles.

 Plot

 Diwakarar (Subrahmanyam) is a devotee of Vishnu in the form of Anantha Padmanabhaswamy.
-He is forced by to marry his niece Sarasa (Janaki).
+He is forced by his family to marry his niece Sarasa (Janaki).
 Diwakarar is not interested in the alliance and wishes to pursue his devotion to God by denouncing married life.
 He walks out of his wedding ceremony to the shock of all who are present there and goes in search of salvation and enlightenment.